vimc/montagu-api/docs/spec/Users.md

 Required permissions: None.
 You do not need to be logged in to use this endpoint.

 ## GET /users/report-readers/{reportname}/
-Returns a list of users who have the `reports-reader` role scoped to the given report.
+Returns a list of users (with roles) who have the `reports-reader` role scoped to the given report.

 Required permissions: `roles.read`.